PedestrianDynamics/jupedsim/CONTRIBUTING.md

 <!-- TODO -->

+## Writing Documentation

 ### Comments

-Comments have to be written in **English**.
+Comments have to be written in **English** everywhere.
+Please use markdown where applicable.

+## Commiting Code

+### Commiting guidelines
 Please write clear and concise commit messages so that your co-developers can directly grasp what changes on the code are you committing/pushing.
+Please do this with respect to the following points:
+- Name every class (file if you only change a single file) you changed and right after that a brief description of your change.
+- Use markdown if you want do make a longer description than two sentences.
+- Reference issues and pull requests liberally if your commit is connected to one.
+- When only changing documentation start with `:memo:`
+- Consider starting the commit message with an applicable emoji:
+    - :art: `:art:` when improving the format/structure of the code
+    - :racehorse: `:racehorse:` when improving performance
+    - :memo: `:memo:` when writing docs
+    - :penguin: `:penguin:` when fixing something on Linux
+    - :apple: `:apple:` when fixing something on Mac OS
+    - :checkered_flag: `:checkered_flag:` when fixing something on Windows
+    - :bug: `:bug:` when fixing a bug
+    - :fire: `:fire:` when removing code or files
+    - :green_heart: `:green_heart:` when fixing the CI build
+    - :white_check_mark: `:white_check_mark:` when adding tests